The Old Ones

 In the style of a goddess, her symbols are:

-- the guillotine that she used to bring order.
+- the noose that she used to bring order.

 - the scythe that her people used at harvest.